bruxy70/Garbage-Collection/README.md

 ## With images (picture-entity)
 This is what I use (I like images).
-I use a horizontal stack of picture-entities, with `card-templater` plugin to show number of days:
+I use a horizontal stack of picture-entities, with `card-templater` plugin [Lovelace Card Templater](https://github.com/gadgetchnnel/lovelace-card-templater) to show number of days:

 <img src="https://github.com/bruxy70/Garbage-Collection/blob/master/images/picture-entity.png">